Stratus3D/fisher_yates_shuffle/README.md

 **Note: The Fisher-Yates shuffle is very inefficient in Erlang due to the lack of a "Array" type.
 There are probably better ways of shuffle data in Erlang**

 ## Description
 A simple implementation of the Fisher-Yates shuffle in Erlang.
 More information on the Fisher-Yates shuffle is available here: ([http://bost.ocks.org/mike/shuffle/](http://bost.ocks.org/mike/shuffle/)).
+There is also a implementation of the shuffle in JavaScript in the `js/` directory.

 ## Usage